 "It's not just you're typical poster boy, GI Joes doing it," she said.

 Thursday's announcement promises to change the image of battlefields around the world, as debate rages on whether women can fight like men.
 What's clear is that the move will pave the way for women to earn higher pay and earn better promotions.

-The shift is the military's biggest since the policy banning openly gay service members was lifted in 2011.
+The shift is the military's biggest since the policy banning openly gay service members was lifted two years ago.
 And as was the case with "don't ask, don't tell," troops were expected to fall in line with the new rules.